yiren/DneWebSite/DneWebSite/plugins/bowerPackage/angular-ui-bootstrap/src/datepicker/docs/readme.md

  * `Ctrl`+`Up`: Move to an upper mode.
  * `Ctrl`+`Down`: Move to a lower mode.
  * `Esc`: Will close popup, and move focus to the input.

-**Notes**

-If the date a user enters falls outside of the min-/max-date range, a `dateDisabled` validation error will show on the form.